chadallen210/zillow-clustering-project/README.md

 > -- create clusters and use visualizations and statistical testing to determine if they are useful
 > - Model and Evaluate the data
 > -- establish the baseline
-> -- use features and cluster to in regression models
+> -- use features and cluster in regression models
 > - Use best model on test data
 > - Conclusions